tkb-urbs/sg_localised_economic_diversity/README.md

 # sg_urban_data_analysis
-This repository contains code to help others analyse data made publicly available by the Singapore government
+This repository contains code from my research work on cities and urban processes.

+I bring you step-by-step through my code so that you can understand how to apply it to your own projects.